SciPhi-AI/R2R/README.md

 # About

-R2R, short for RAG to Riches, provides the fastest and most featureful way for developers to deliver high-quality Retrieval-Augmented Generation (RAG) to end users.
-The framework ships with a REST API powered by Postgres and pgvector - it includes user-level and document-level management as well as advanced RAG features.
+R2R, short for RAG to Riches, provides the fastest and most feature-rich way for developers to deliver high-quality Retrieval-Augmented Generation (RAG) to end users.
+The framework ships with a fully configurable and customizable REST API that includes user-level and document-level management as well as advanced RAG features.

 ## Why?

 R2R was conceived to help developers bridge the gap between local LLM experimentation and serving a scalable, production-ready application.
-Built with document management, observability and customization in mind, R2R provides adequate performance and features for most RAG use cases.
+Built with powering a user-facing RAG application in mind, R2R provides adequate performance and features for most RAG use cases.

 ## Key Features
-- **🔧 Build**: Effortlessly create and manage observable, high-performance RAG pipelines with our robust framework.
-Including multimodal RAG, hybrid search, and latest methods such as HyDE.
+- **🔧 Build**: Effortlessly create and manage observable, high-performance RAG pipelines with our robust framework, including multimodal RAG, hybrid search, and the latest methods such as HyDE.
 - **🚀 Deploy**: Launch production-ready asynchronous RAG pipelines with seamless streaming capabilities.
 Begin serving users immediately with built-in user and document management features.
 - **🧩 Customize**: Easily tailor your pipeline using intuitive configuration files to meet your specific needs.
 - **🔌 Extend**: Enhance and extend your pipeline with custom code integrations to add new functionalities.